Business rates recovery and enforcement

 Enforcement Officers (Bailiffs)

 If an arrangement fails, or is not offered, we can consider sending a customer's case to the Enforcement Officers.
-Before doing so, the customer is sent a warning letter (PDF: 84Kb / 2 pages).
+Before doing so, the customer is sent an enforcement warning letter.
 The letter warns the customer that the debt will be sent to the Enforcement Officers in 14 days.
 It includes an option to make an arrangement.
-Accompanying the letter is a schedule of costs (PDF: 24Kb / 1 page).
 Once the case has been passed to the Enforcement Officers, it is rare we will become involved again.

 Return from Enforcement Officers (Bailiffs)

 If the Enforcement Officers are unable to recover the monies, the account is returned to us with the reason why.
-This is known as certificated Nulla Bona (PDF: 157Kb / pages).
+This is known as certificated Nulla Bona.

-We will write to the customer advising them of our intention to take them to Cour.
-This is a last chance letter (PDF: 17Kb / pages).
+We will write to the customer advising them of our intention to take them to Court.
 Even at this stage we encourage the customer to pay by instalments.

 If our last chance offer is ignored, a thorough review of the whole case is carried out.
 If the decision is to take the case forward to Court, a committal warning letter is sent to the customer.
 The committal warning letter tells the customer we now intend to begin committal to prison proceedings.
 It urges the customer to make contact.
-Failure to make contact results in our officer applying to the Magistrates for a summons (PDF: 121Kb / 1 page).
+Failure to make contact results in our officer applying to the Magistrates for a committal summons.
 The summons is to secure the appearance of the customer before the Court.
 At Court our officer will present the case for us.
 Our officer will refer to all necessary evidence.
 The customer will have the chance to explain why they have not paid as demanded.
-The officer will ask that the Magistrates find the customer guilty of not paying Council Tax.
+The officer will ask that the Magistrates find the customer guilty of not paying Business Rates.
 The officer will request that they be given a term of imprisonment, in line with current guidelines.
 We are bound by the Court's decision.
 Any alteration to that decision has to be made by the Court itself.
 The Magistrates have the option of:

 Statutory provisions covering the enforcement of Business Rates